 Road and parking lot construction in Madison, Wis. may result in travel delays and route changes to UW Health clinic and hospital locations.
 Please plan accordingly.Read more

 A 4-layer compression boot is used to care for leg ulcers caused by venous hypertension.
 This 4-layer boot pads bony bumps, absorbs wound drainage, and helps to decrease swelling in the leg.
 This boot may be left on for up to 7 days.

-Your leg and wound will be washed before putting on the 4-layer compression boot.
+Your leg and wound will be washed with soap and water before putting on the 4-layer compression boot.
 A topical antibiotic and/or a dressing may be put on over the wound before the boot is applied.
 The boot will be put on in 4 layers, starting with a padding bandage.

 Layer #1 protects bony bumps, absorbs wound drainage, and helps to shift pressure evenly around the leg.

-Layer #2 is fine mesh gauze with calamine layer which absorbs drainage and smoothes out the first layer and prevents the boot from slipping down when moving.
+Layer #2 is fine mesh gauze with calamine layer which absorbs drainage and smooths out the first layer and prevents the boot from slipping down when moving.